Environmental Policy and Strategy

 Long-term Targets and Measures

-*1 Carbon neutrality refers to reducing greenhouse gas emissions from site operations (Scope 1 and 2) and offset an amount equivalent to the remaining greenhouse gas emissions using carbon offsets, thereby achieving zero emissions overall.
+*1 Carbon neutrality refers to reducing greenhouse gas emissions from site operations (Scope 1 and 2) and offset an amount equivalent to the remaining greenhouse gas emissions using carbon credits, thereby achieving zero emissions overall.

 *2 Scope 1: Direct greenhouse gas emissions by combustion of fuels in our sites.